 Been going on a shopping spree and your hand hurts from carrying all the shopping bags?
 I understand that that is a great feeling, but it tends to get extremely sore.

 Relax your arm, and have you palm place on top of your thigh.
 Push the heel of your other palm slowly along the forearm in the direction of your wrist.
 Do use enough pressure that you will start to feel some heat.
 However, be careful not to give yourself a brush burn!

 After completing your back of the palm, do the same for your open palm.
 Repeat a few times and switch hands.

 Tadah, now you are ready for more shopping! 😜

 Ikeda Spa – Get Your Well Deserved Massage SG

-Ikeda Spa has an extensive list of over 40 over massages from you to pick!
+Ikeda Spa has an extensive list of 40 over massages from you to pick!
 Get a free onsen bath whenever you book any 90 minutes treatment at Ikeda Spa!
 Click on the banner below to claim your free onsen now when you refer to 5 friends to sign up for our newsletter.
 I hope to see you soon at Ikeda Spa! 👋